qkzk/fm/development.md

 - [x] ueberzug must be installed to preview images & font files with it
 - [x] pandoc must be installed to preview doc (.doc, .odb)
 - [x] jupyter must be installed to preview .ipynb notebooks.
+- [x] isoinfo must be installed to preview .iso files
+- [x] diff must be installed to preview a diff of 2 files

 ## TODO